Yi-61/git_template/docs/page4.md

     - Journal Club
     - Paper blog
     - Documenting interesting papers, packages, in a shared repository
-    - Building out this repo to encompass practical implementation of software best practices in daily work.
+    - Building out this repo to encompass practical implementation of software best practices in daily work. ("Software Skills for CTN?")

 *[Will be replaced with whole group list after meeting]*

-## Logistics
+## Must-Do Logistics

 Things we have to figure out for sure: